azsk/AzTS-docs/09-PowershellModule/Readme.md

 The following aspects of security are also checked:
 1. Access control configuration - identity and access management related issues in the subscription.
-2. Alert configuration - configuration of activity alerts for sensitive actions for the subscription and various cloud resources.
-3. Microsoft Defender for Cloud configuration - configuration of MDC (security point of contact, various MDC policy settings, etc.)
+2. Microsoft Defender for Cloud configuration - configuration of MDC (security point of contact, various MDC policy settings, etc.)

 ### Scan the security of Azure